Some publishers now employ

 Which brings me on to the second point - the offence bit.

-Sadly, I think one of the reasons publishing is recently talking about 'sensitivity readers' is that it Publishing has long been writing/publishing for an assumed white audience.
-In this context, a reasonably informed stab at representing any non-white character/voice/situation is good enough as long as it seems OK to the white writer/editor/publisher.
-Not only that but editors and publishers can often actively pander to their own notion (and that of their white readers) of 'blackness' (or any other 'other').
+Sadly, I think one of the reasons publishing is recently talking about 'sensitivity readers' is that Publishing has long been writing/publishing for an assumed white audience.
+People who know me know that this is a bit of an obsession for me.
+In that context, a reasonably informed stab at representing any non-white character/voice/situation is good enough as long as it seems OK to the white writer/editor/publisher.
+Not only that, but editors and publishers can often actively pander to their own notion (and that of their white readers) of 'blackness' (or any other 'other').
+This in turn leads to writing by black writers being rejected for not meeting the expectations of white editors / publishers.
 This is the white gaze Toni Morrison talks about and which was recently referred to by L.J.
-Alonge in his recent brilliant article, Writing Past The White Gaze As A Black Author.
+Alonge in his brilliant article, Writing Past The White Gaze As A Black Author.

 In recent years, especially in YA, readers have routinely voiced criticisms of texts which are inauthentic, and this perhaps is why publishers are waking up to the diversity of readers their stories are being read by - and that is feeding the (good) move to consult.

 * Little side note, it was interesting to me that in the Toni Morrison video she speaks of asking her Mali friend various questions including finding an authentic name for one of her characters.
-Publishers may be waking up to checking white writers, but we all need to be sensitive when writing outside of our own culture/experience.
+Publishers may be waking up to checking white writers writing black or other 'non-white' characters, but we all need to be sensitive when writing outside of our own culture/experience.

 3) Sensitivity Readers